 TNC also utilized funds from the Natural Resources Conservation Service’s Wetland Reserve Program to plug a 1,400’ drainage ditch at the property.
 The action helped to restore a natural hydrology so that these plants could settle in for the long-term.

-What’s At Stake: Kentucky’s only protected highland rim wet barrens natural community.
-The property is best known for harboring the sundew plant -- Kentucky’s only carnivorous plant species.
-It also hosts several varieties of orchids as well as St. John’s and St. Peter’s worts, beard-grass, hairy water primrose, narrow-leaved sundrops, long-leaved fall-panic grass and Southern big clubmoss.
+In addition to Kentucky’s only protected highland rim wet barrens natural community. and sundew plant—Kentucky’s only carnivorous plant species—the property hosts several varieties of orchids as well as St. John’s and St. Peter’s worts, beard-grass, hairy water primrose, narrow-leaved sundrops, long-leaved fall-panic grass and Southern big clubmoss.
 Skinks, salamanders, frogs, several varieties of snakes and a colorful array of birds can also be found here.